bertjiazheng/awesome-scene-understanding/README.md

 # Awesome Scene Understanding

-A list of awesome scene understanding papers.
+A list of papers for scene understanding.

 ## Workshops and Tutorials